Effective from 24 July 2023

 ⚠️ To submit a written incident report:

-- Helpers (for Member & Helper incidents) - submit via the FGF App
+- Helpers (for incidents impacting a Member or Contractor Helper) - submit via the FGF App

-- FGF & TLW Corporate Employees (for Employee incidents) - submit via the Employee Incident Report Form
+- FGF & TLW Corporate Employees (for Employee incidents, including Best Friend Helpers) - submit via the Employee Incident Report Form

 </aside>